Drugun/Aggregate/README.md

 - Features added via the Aggregate biome features datapack:
   - Frogs spawn in jungles.
-  - More grass in swamps.
+  - More grass in swamps and jungles.
   - Mud blocks spawn in swamps and jungles along with moss carpets.